ryantanlien/tp/docs/DeveloperGuide.md

 * 3a.
 User inputs invalid skill(s) or index.

     * 3a1.
-LinkedOUT shows an error message
+LinkedOUT shows an error message.

       Use case resumes at step 3.